frostjiang/smile/README.md

 =====

 This repo is used for the Studies in Multimedia Information LEarning.
-The ultimate goal is to create an Intelligence World.
+The ultimate goal is to create a Smile World.

 smile is a house study for the applications of text, audio, image, and video data with machine learning algorithms.
 The system is written by Scala/Spark/Java/Python.